ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 #### Data Location

 At the time of writing MCAS is hosted from Azure data centres in the United States (US) and Europe ([https://docs.microsoft.com/en-us/cloud-app-security/cas-compliance-trust#data-location](https://docs.microsoft.com/en-us/cloud-app-security/cas-compliance-trust#data-location)).
-An MCAS tenant account is automatically created in the closest ‘Geo'.
+An MCAS tenant account is automatically created in the closest 'Geo'.
 For Azure tenants located in Australia, MCAS will use the US Geo.

 #### Data Retention